Tutoriels Backend

 It allows us to compile our application.

-This script executes the command from Angular CLI
+This script runs the Angular CLI ng Build command

-Via this command Angular uses the Webpack tool (a bundler module) to create the final product.
+Via this command Angular uses the Webpack tool (a module bundler) to create the final product.

 Running this command will create a dist directory.

-This will contain what can be called the final product (or deliverable or artefact).
+This will contain what can be called the final product (or deliverable or artifact).

-It is this part that we are going to deploy.
+This is the part that we are going to deploy.

 The advice given by Angular is at the following address